geko1981/FakeItEasy/Creating-Fakes.md

     var foo = fake.FakeObject;

-For an alternaive look at migrating from Moq to FakeItEasy, see Daniel Marbach's blog post that talks about [Migration from Moq to FakeItEasy with Resharper Search Patterns](http://www.planetgeek.ch/2013/07/18/migration-from-moq-to-fakeiteasy-with-resharper-search-patterns/).
+For an alternative look at migrating from Moq to FakeItEasy, see Daniel Marbach's blog post that talks about [Migration from Moq to FakeItEasy with Resharper Search Patterns](http://www.planetgeek.ch/2013/07/18/migration-from-moq-to-fakeiteasy-with-resharper-search-patterns/).